“Is my new spouse’s income taken into account for purposes of calculating child support?”

-While we find that many of California’s family laws are commonsensical, this issue is not.
-Unfortunately, the legal answer often ends up causing one parent serious frustration and a feeling of injustice.
+While we find many of California’s family laws to be commonsensical, this issue is not.
+Unfortunately, the legal answer to this question often ends up causing one parent serious frustration and a feeling of injustice.

-For purposes of calculating guideline child support, a new spouse’s income may not be considered by a court when establishing or modifying a child support order.
-An ‘extraordinary case’ is oftentimes very difficult to prove and exists only ‘where excluding that income would lead to extreme and severe hardship to any child subject to the child support award.’
+For the purposes of calculating guideline child support, a new spouse’s income may not be considered by a court when establishing or modifying a child support order.
+An “extraordinary case” is often very difficult to prove.
+Such a case would exist only “where excluding that income would lead to extreme and severe hardship to any child subject to the child support award.”

-Depending on the facts of your case, there may be other laws that apply to your circumstances, allowing you to modify your support obligation.
+Depending on the facts of your case, other laws may apply to your circumstances that allow you to modify your support obligation.
 Schedule your free 15-minute consultation for more information.